Invictus (mental health)

 Stories of Resilience, Overcoming Adversity & Mental Health

-• Raise awareness of the differing forms of childhood adversity
+• Raise awareness of the many forms of childhood adversity.

-• Inspire hope and resilience amongst young people that may be experiencing adversity in their lives
+• Inspire hope and resilience in young people facing challenges.

-• Sign-post where young people can go to for help and advice.
+• Guide young people towards sources of help and advice.

 Stories are how we come to understand ourselves and the world around us.
 Stories can provide powerful opportunities to see the bigger picture and to embrace strength, honour and courage in the face of difficulty.